Home equity loan vs. line of credit: What’s the difference?

 With either a home equity loan or a HELOC, your repayment can be amortized, meaning scheduled out over a period of time and including interest and principal in your installments.

-Under a 10-year amortized home equity loan for $100,000, your payments would gradually take your balance down to zero.
+Under a 10-year amortized home equity loan for $100,000, your monthly payments would gradually take your balance down to zero.